Ducati Supermono

 The Ducati Supermono is a lightweight, single-cylinder racing motorcycle made by Ducati and named after the Supermono racing class.
 65 Supermonos were built by Ducati between 1993 and 1995.

 Technology

-This lightweight, compact racer was built with many technical innovations that strongly influenced the design of the 916.
+This lightweight, compact racer incorporated numerous technical innovations that had a significant influence on the design of the Ducati 916.

 The single cylinder Ducati racer was built with power to weight in mind.
 Carbon fiber pieces included bodywork, sub frame, fuel tank, rear sets, airbox and instrument housing.
 Magnesium was used for case covers, chain adjustment covers and triple clamps.